UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

     main()

-Can you see the advantages of one over the other?
+Can you see the advantages of one example over the other?
-In the first one, ``do_something`` is not aware of how the main works and as you add more features they shouldn't manage the main either.
+In the first example, ``do_something`` is not aware of how the main works.
+As you add more features, these will not, and should not manage the main either.

-The call stack will also keep getting deeper and deeper, which can make error stack traces hard to debug.
+..
+(SOME LOGIC MISSING HERE.
+BECAUSE CODE DOESN'T MANAGE THE MAIN, YOU NEED TO ADD FEATURES TO THE CALL STACK?)
+As you add features to the code in the first example, the call stack will also keep getting deeper and deeper.
+This can make error stack traces hard to debug.

-Another advantage is simpler code logic, and simpler code logic means less bugs!
+The second example uses simpler code logic, and simpler code logic means fewer bugs!

-Let's look at a simple program to utilize the while True loop and how we can handle user response:
+Let's look at a simple program to utilize the ``while True`` loop and how we can handle user response:

 .. code-block:: python